 Frequently Asked Questions

 The essential reasons are to prevent extinction of the species and to restore the ecosystems in which red wolves occurred, as mandated by the Endangered Species Act (ESA) of 1973.
 The ESA found that endangered and threatened species are of aesthetic, ecological, educational, historical, recreational and scientific value to the Nation and its people.
 It is important to save all members of an ecosystem, including predators, if we intend to conserve the environment and be good stewards of the land.
-Lessons learned in the Red Wolf Recovery Program have served as a model for carnivore conservation worldwide.
+Lessons learned in the red wolf recovery program have served as a model for predator conservation worldwide.

 2.)
 What do red wolves look like?